Ramzisofo/Anomaly_detection_using_CSC/README.md

 # Anomaly detection for mixed time series using convolutional sparse coding

-Implementation of the multivariate time series anomaly detection proposed in:
+Implementation of the multivariate time series anomaly detection algorithm proposed in:

 Pilastre, Barbara, et al. "Anomaly detection in mixed time-series using a convolutional sparse representation with application to spacecraft health monitoring."
 ICASSP 2020-2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2020.